lilab-bcb/cumulus/docs/cellranger/multi.rst

       - Disk space in GB needed for cellranger multi
       - 1500
       - 1500
-    * - backend
-      - Cloud backend for file transfer and computation.
-Available options:

-        - "gcp" for Google Cloud;
-        - "aws" for Amazon AWS;
-        - "local" for local machines.
-      - "gcp"
-      - "gcp"
     * - preemptible
-      - Number of preemptible tries
+      - Number of preemptible tries.
+This only works for GCP.
       - 2
       - 2
     * - awsQueueArn
       - The AWS ARN string of the job queue to be used.
-This only works for ``aws`` backend.
+This only works for AWS.
       - "arn:aws:batch:us-east-1:xxx:job-queue/priority-gwf"
       - ""

 Workflow Output
 +++++++++++++++++

+All the sample multiplexing assays share the same workflow output structure.
 See the table below for important outputs:

 .. list-table::
     :widths: 5 5 10